versioneye/versioneye_maven_plugin/README.md

 If that was successfull you will see in the output the URL where you can check your new VersionEye project.
 Beside that the plugin will add a project_id and project_key to the versioneye.properties file.
 The project_id is the connection between your pom.xml and the VersionEye project.

-With this command here you can update your VersionEye project.
+With this command here you can update an existing VersionEye project.

 ```
 mvn versioneye:update